bastiantowers/react-native-coachmarks/README.md

-# react-native-coachmarks
+# react-native-coachmarks-advance

+Forked from [react-native-coachmarks](https://github.com/TranLuongTuanAnh/react-native-coachmarks) by @TranLuongTuanAnh.

-Welcome to react-native-coachmarks!
+Welcome to react-native-coachmarks-advance!
 It helps you easily create Coach Marks to enhance user experience!
 ## DEMO

 ![](coachmarkSimulation.gif)